mklemme/zoo-lab/README.md

 # Rails Zoo Lab

-For tonight's lab, we'd like you to create an app for Zoos across the world to display their animals.
+For tonight's lab, we'd like you to create an app for Zoos across the world to display their animals. **You may not use rails generate.**

-A Zoo should be able to have many animals, see all posts and see an individual post.
-The user should also be able to assign tags to each post and for every post they should be able to create a tag, view all tags, and view all posts by tags.

 ##User Stories

-* Users should not need to login to view our site
+* Users should not have to Authenticate or Authorize

 * Users should see an index of registered Zoos on the homepage
+ 	* A Zoo has many Animals
-	* A Zoo will be able to register for our site
+	* A Zoos show page will be the Animals index page
 	* A Zoo will have fields for a username, location, and password
 	* A Zoo will be able to login with their username and password
-	* A Zoo has many Animals
 	* The Zoo have a RESTful URL path
+* Users should be able to create, update and destroy any of the listed Zoos
+	* When a Zoo is destroyed, so are all of its animals

-* Users should see all the Animals when they click on a Zoo listing
+* Users should see all the Animals when they click on a Zoo listing and view their show page
+	* An Animals belongs to a Zoo
 	* An Animal will have name, photo, and tag fields
-	* An Animals belongs to a Zoo
 	* The animals have a RESTful URL path, nested under Zoos

-* Users should be able to click on an Animal to see their show page that lists all the animal's information
+* Users should be able to create, update, and destroy any of the listed Zoos

-* Zoos should be able to create their own Animals but not another Zoo's animals

 ## How to get started